-Once that step has been taken and the application has been lodged, it’s best to complete the final VAT Return as soon as possible so that the final VAT amount due can be calculated and budgeted for.
+If it does seem the best way forward to de-register and once that step has been taken and the application has been lodged, it’s best to complete the final VAT Return as soon as possible so that the final VAT amount due can be calculated and budgeted for.

 In cases where sales invoices issued before date of de-registration have not been paid it is possible to claim VAT bad debt relief.